kostya-zero/tesuto/README.md

 # Tesuto

-Tesuto is a minimalist tool that allows you to automate things like builds, deploys etc. It uses YAML syntax for their project to be less harder to understand how to work with it.
+Tesuto is a minimalist tool that allows you to automate things like builds, deploys etc. It uses YAML syntax for their project files to be less harder to understand how to work with it.

 The main goal of this project is to provide a utility that is fast, lightweight and easy-to-use.